eiri/seppen/README.md

 #### Placement

 Sharding done with consistent hasing where each erlang node holds a shard range.
-The placement decided by first byte of key's hmac, so there might be max 256 shards.
+The placement decided by first byte of value's hmac, so there might be max 256 shards.
 Ranges defined explicitly by nodes names provided in format `{name}-{range beginning inclusive}-{range ending inclusive}@hostname`.
 If beginning of the range large than ending, the node will hold two ranges flipped over 0.

 #### Configuration examples